-The 2023 Naples Winter Wine Festival is pleased to have featured 18 talented sommeliers.
+The 2024 Naples Winter Wine Festival is pleased to feature 18 talented sommeliers.

 The sommeliers shared their wine passion and expertise at Vintner Dinners and on Auction Day.